Briefing: Raising the Rate of Newstart

 Studies show the daily struggle to survive on meagre benefits has a range of damaging social, emotional and health consequences.3 Whether it is the emotional harm of being disconnected from friends and family, and excluded from community life because you cannot afford to drive or catch public transport.3 Or having to skip meals, or being unable to afford nutritious food, dental care or medicines.4,5 Or the fatigue and ill-health that comes from constant stress about one’s finances.6 Or being unable to heat or cool your home during hot or cold weather.7

 Insufficient payments also contribute to housing insecurity and homelessness.
-According to Anglicare’s 2018 Rental Affordability Snapshot8, not one property in Sydney, Canberra, Melbourne, Adelaide, Darwin or Perth was affordable to someone on Newstart.
-Only three private rental properties across Australia were found to be affordable for a single person on Newstart with no children.
+According to Anglicare’s 2019 Rental Affordability Snapshot8, not one property was affordable for a single person on Newstart or Youth Allowance in any major city or regional centre.
+Across Australia, only two private rental properties were found to be affordable for a single person on Newstart with no children

 It is not only individual recipients who are hurt by the abysmal rate of Newstart.
 It hurts their families too.
 Children with parents on Newstart are much more likely to be living in poverty.9 For charities and community organisations, the inadequacy of Newstart adds to the demand on frontline services.
 And for the wider community, low unemployment benefits contribute to economic inequality and social division, undermining social cohesion and eroding trust.